Improwised/rajkot-tech/content/talks/docker-from-scratch.md

     - name: "Rakshit Menpara"
       path: "speakers/rakshit.md"
 image: ""
-metaTitle: "Docker From Scratch"
+metaTitle: "Docker From Scratch | Talk | Rajkot tech"
-metaDes: "Docker From Scratch"
+metaDes: "Docker From Scratch | Talk | Rajkot tech"
 ---

 What is Docker, and how it helps make development and deployment easier